fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/setup/add-fast-js-to-page.md

 var checkoutButton = document.querySelector("fast-checkout-button");
 checkoutButton.addEventListener("click", (event) => {
   Fast.checkout({
-    // Required. appId is your Fast app ID that you were provided during seller onboarding.
+    // Required. appId is your Fast App ID that you were provided during seller onboarding.
     appId: "my-fast-app-id",

     // Required. buttonId is the id attribute of the button that was clicked